yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 That one's a particularly egregious, concentrated example, but the game is filled with what I call "crawl spaces" which are narrow spaces in walls you can climb through to get to a new area.
 Functionally, they're no different from a doorway; except that they're sometimes easy to miss, and the animation to climb through them is *reaaaly looooong*.
 There's no reason for them to be in the game; visual spectacle should never come before gameplay.

 Another thing they reaaaly overuse is sliding sections.
-It's a common mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering and jumping as you go down.
+It's a common mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering (and speed) and jumping as you go down.
 In most of these sections, there's a risk of falling off the edge and respawning at the top, and the steering is so slidey that it can be almost impossible to avoid this when you don't know how the path will curve around the next corner.
 These sequences never felt like a satisfying challenge to me; they were always either pointless or actively frustrating, and they're used about 3x too often even if they were implemented a little better.

 Many of the boss fights have "clash sabers and [mash this button](/game_design/brute_force_skills)" happen a couple times throughout them, but at least they don't seem to demand superhuman tapping frequency.
 I never failed one even when I wasn't pressing my fastest.
-And if they aren't cutscene delimiters they always reward you with visible damage to the boss afterward, so it doesn't feel so much like the designers wasting your time.
+And if they aren't cutscene delimiters they always reward you with damage to the boss afterward, so it doesn't feel so much like the designers wasting your time.

 <h2 class="bad">Camera</h2>